 What is a patent and what does it protect?

-A patent is a negative right that allows the patent holder the exclusive right to make, use, sell, offer for sale, or import into the United states a patented invention.
+A patent is a negative right that allows the patent holder the right to exclude others from making, using, selling, offering for sale, or importing into the United States a device covered by the patent.
 Patents come in many shapes and forms, but today we’ll be talking about utility patents.
 Utility patents protects inventions, which are often thought of a solution to a problem.
 Patents are also often thought of as a monopoly on the invention.
 The drug example above is illustration of how a patent may work.

 What if we made protection really weak?

 Now that we’re clear on the difference between patent and copyrights, let’s explore the effects of making their protection weak.
 Let’s go back to the drug example above.
 If we gave the patent holder something less than a monopoly, he would have a harder time recouping his losses.
 For example, it’ll be harder for the inventor in the drug example to recoup his losses if his competitors can produce the same drug.
 This would make it less likely for inventors and authors to disclose their inventions or works of art.
 Lack of disclosures would not be promoting the sciences or the arts.